Items whose dimensions are clearly more 3-dimensional than 2-dimensional (approximate CASS > 20)

 Early in the MRF sorting process, 3-dimensional items (containers) are separated from 2-dimensional items (paper).
 It is important that they sort property and do not cross-contaminate.
 Most PP bottles are more "round" (3-D) than "flat" (2-D) and therefore sort correctly.
 However, trays and tubs may not meet this guidance.

-Items greater than or equal to 7.5 liters (2 gallons) in volume
+Items less than or equal to 7.5 liters (2 gallons) in volume

 Recycling machinery, particularly automatic sorting equipment, is not large enough to accept items larger than two gallons.
 Because larger containers jam the systems, most MRFs employ manual sortation before the automatic line to remove the large items.
 These items are recovered in a stream of bulky rigid containers that are sold and processed as polyethylene since the vast majority of bulky rigid items are comprised of this polymer.
 Other polymers including PET either negatively affect or are lost by the polyethylene processing.